 What we can do this season is simply notice packages, those both visible and invisible.
 We can ease up on our judgement.
 We can avoid adding to peoples already full bags.
 We can walk beside.
 We can notice ways to help and follow through.
 We can smile.
 We can have compassion.
 We can spend time.
 We can be kind.
 We can love.

 May your packages be light this week, and may you find time to ease the weight of those carried by others.

-My inquiry for you this week is, ‘What am I contributing to my community?’
+My inquiry for you this week is, ‘I wonder what’s in that shopping bag?’

 Elizabeth is a certified professional Leadership Coach, and the owner of Critchley Coaching.
 She is the founder and president of the Canadian charity, RDL Building Hope Society.
 She works with corporations, non-profits and the public sector, providing leadership coaching.
 She creates and facilitates custom workshops for all sizes of groups and has expertise in facilitating Strategic Plans for organizations.
 Contact Elizabeth to learn how to gently watch for heavy shopping bags.